satyajeetk96/satyajeetk96/README.md

 👋 Hi there, I’m Satyajeet.
-I'm urrently studying Electrical and Electronics at [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/)
+I'm currently studying Electrical and Electronics at [National Institute of Technology Karnataka, Surathkal](https://www.nitk.ac.in/)

 I’m interested in Machine learning, building useful products, signal processing, and electronics